mursyida/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to Thursday session

-I know we try
-And the days, they go by
+I know we try and the days, they go by.
-Until we get old
-There's water in the flowers, let's grow
+Until we get old and there's water in the flowers, let's grow.